spraakbanken/sb-api-doc/README.md

   * `description`: A very short description of the API.
   * `favicon`: Optional.
 A link to the API's favicon.

+To preview your API documentation, you can use the test page available at https://ws.spraakbanken.gu.se/docs/test.

+## TODO

-* *TODO: indexing and search function for all documentations on portal*
+* Indexing and search function for all documentations on portal
-* *TODO: Redoc test page (paste a URL or document and get a preview of the Redoc HTML)*